Robin Hood model versus Sheriff of Nottingham model: transfers in population dynamics: Understanding in

 \section{Understanding \eqref{1.1} in $L^1(\R)$}

 Recall that a Borel subset $A \in\mathcal{B}(I)$ is said to be \textbf{negligible} if and only if $A$ has a null Lebesgue measure.
+We consider the following assumption on the kernel $K$. \begin{assumption} For each negligible subset $A\in\mathcal{B}(I)$, the set

+is negligible. \end{assumption} We note that an equivalent way to state Assumption \ref{ASS5.1} is the following: for each negligible subset $A\in\mathcal{B}(I)$, we have

-Then, thanks to the Radon-Nikodym Theorem \ref{THA6}, we have the following characterization of kernels that define a bilinear mapping from $L^1(I)\times L^1(I)$ to $L^1(I)$. \begin{proposition} Let Assumption \ref{ASS1.1} be satisfied.
+Thanks to the Radon-Nikodym Theorem (which is recalled in the Supplementary Materials as Theorem \ref{THA6}), we have the following characterization of kernels that define a bilinear mapping from $L^1(I)\times L^1(I)$ to $L^1(I)$. \begin{proposition} Let Assumption \ref{ASS1.1} be satisfied.
 Then we have